 - Edwin (ead and wine), meaning “prosperity friend.”

 - and Edgar (ead and gar), meaning “prosperity spear.”

-Edgar Resources on
+Edgar Surname Resources on The Internet

 - The Society of Edgar Newsletters.
 Edgar genealogy.

 - The History of the Name Edgar.
 Scottish Edgar branches.

 - to Ireland (Ulster), America, Canada, and Australia

 Scotland.
 The Edgars held land at Wedderlie (near Westruther) in Berwickshire and on Nithsdale in Dumfriesshire on the Scottish borders.
 They owned their ascent for their backing of Robert the Bruce in his rise to power.
 Richard Edgar, a witness to Robert the Bruce’s second marriage, became the first lord of Wedderlie in 1327.
 Legend has it that the Twin Cairns of Wedderlie were constructed in honor of two Edgar brothers.